Enhanced Validation of primary antibodies: what it is and how it helps your research get published

 Like most researchers, you'd search for information on the vendor's website, reviews from past customers, looking for any proof that the antibody will meet your needs.

-Don’t waste too much time looking around.
+Don't waste too much time looking around.
 Come prepared!
 Do you know what to expect from a good antibody?
-And how and when it meets your expectations?
+And how and when does it meet your expectations?

 Validation is the process that ensures that the end product's expectations are achieved.
 Hence, antibody validation is the experimental proof and documentation that the specific antibody is suitable for your intended application or purpose.